MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/inventory.md

 Perhaps more important than the features of the cloud management platform, the cloud management processes will realize operations commitments with the business.
 Any cloud management methodology should include, at minimum, the following processes:

-- **Reactive monitoring**: When deviations adversely affect business operations, who addresses those deviations?
+- **Reactive monitoring:** When deviations adversely affect business operations, who addresses those deviations?
 What actions do they take to remediate the deviations?
-- **Proactive monitoring**: When deviations are detected but business operations are not affected, how are those deviations addressed, and by whom?
+- **Proactive monitoring:** When deviations are detected but business operations are not affected, how are those deviations addressed, and by whom?
-- **Commitment reporting**: How is adherence to the business commitment communicated to business stakeholders?
+- **Commitment reporting:** How is adherence to the business commitment communicated to business stakeholders?
-- **Budgetary reviews**: What is the process for reviewing those commitments against budgeted costs?
+- **Budgetary reviews:** What is the process for reviewing those commitments against budgeted costs?
 What is the process for adjusting the deployed solution or the commitments to create alignment?
-- **Escalation paths**: What escalation paths are available when any of the preceding processes fail to meet the needs of the business?
+- **Escalation paths:** What escalation paths are available when any of the preceding processes fail to meet the needs of the business?

 There are several more processes related to inventory and visibility.
 The preceding list is designed to provoke thought within the operations team.
 Answering these questions will help develop some of the necessary processes, as well as likely trigger new, deeper questions.